torvalds/linux/Documentation/powerpc/transactional_memory.rst

 Syscalls
 ========

-Syscalls made from within an active transaction will not be performed and the transaction will be doomed by the kernel with the failure code TM_CAUSE_SYSCALL
+Syscalls made from within an active transaction will yest be performed and the transaction will be doomed by the kernel with the failure code TM_CAUSE_SYSCALL
 | TM_CAUSE_PERSISTENT.

-Syscalls made from within a suspended transaction are performed as normal and the transaction is not explicitly doomed by the kernel.
+Syscalls made from within a suspended transaction are performed as yesrmal and the transaction is yest explicitly doomed by the kernel.
 However, what the kernel does to perform the syscall may result in the transaction being doomed by the hardware.
 The syscall is performed in suspended mode so any side effects will be persistent, independent of transaction success or failure.
 No